Two Ways to Build

 Nature's Perfect Frame Material

-- 3-4x the strength-to-weight ratio of steel
+- Strength-to-weight ratio of steel

 - Natural vibration dampening for a smoother ride

-- Each frame is unique — your bike, your build
+- Each frame is unique your bike, your build

 Recognition